-Available hydrolysis data are contradictory.
-A hydrolysis study sponsored by the registrant reports a DT ${50}$ of 14.7 days for TBPH in a 1% acetonitrile solution at pH 7 and 20°C extrapolated from 50°C. Contradictory to this a hydrolysis half-life > 1 year at pH 4, 7 and 9 is reported by Canadian authorities in their evaluation of TBPH (Environment and Climate Change, Health Canada, 2019).
-Due to its low solubility and high Koc TBPH will be sorbed to particles and mainly distributed to sediment in the aquatic environment.
+The information available on hydrolysis is difficult to interpret considering contradicting results.
+However, due to its low solubility and high Koc TBPH is expected to sorb to particles and to mainly distribute to sediment in the aquatic environment.
 Hydrolysis is expected to be hindered by adsorption potential of TBPH onto sediment and particulate matter.
 Therefore, hydrolysis is not considered to be a relevant degradation mechanism for TBPH.
 AOPWIN v1.92 predicts that TBPH has an atmospheric half-life of 5.8 hours in the gas-phase and it is degraded by sunlight when dissolved in different organic solvents.
 However, TBPH has a very low vapour pressure and is mainly distributed to the particulate phase of the atmosphere.
-This is confirmed by air monitoring data, also in the air of remote areas proving the Long-range transport potential of TBPH via air.
+This is confirmed by air monitoring data, also in the air of remote areas proving the Long-range transport potential of

+TBPH via air.
 Photodegradation in the atmosphere is therefore also not considered to be a relevant removal process for TBPH.